shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-contact-microsoft-support.md

 <properties
-   pageTitle="Ponerse en contacto con el soporte técnico de Microsoft | Microsoft Azure" description="Aprenda a crear una solicitud de soporte técnico y a iniciar una sesión de soporte técnico en su dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Contact Microsoft Support | Microsoft Azure"
+   description="Learn how to create a support request and start a support session on your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"